 - In contrast, Wicks Unlimited’s waxing machines saturate the wick to its core by gently forcing air out of the wick, without stressing it.
 This allows the wick to burn in a more uniform and predictable manner and makes it stronger to work with in production.
 All our waxing machines are engineered and built in house to our exacting specifications.
 Our goal in the design of these machines was 100% predictability in the quality of the waxed wick.

-- As a final note, we are pleased to provide confidential preliminary and problem solving test burning and wick selection at no charge to our Customers.
+- As a final note, we are pleased to provide confidential preliminary and problem solving test burning and wick selection for our customers.
 Drawing on decades of experience and with the assistance of formidable library of wicks, time lapse and infrared photography, our busy lab is not only a place of technical assistance, but also continual learning.